architweb/ClickUpAlert/README.md

 ## Example Usage

-Here's how you can integrate `ClickUpAlert` into your deployment workflow.
+Here's how you can integrate `ClickUpNotification` into your deployment workflow.
 This example triggers on pushes to `release/staging` or manual dispatch.

 ```yaml
 name: Staging Deployment Notification